neve-linux/neveports/Packaging.md

 * `check` The software's test suite is run, if defined.
 By default tests are run (except when impossible, like in cross builds).
-It is possible to turn off tests with a flag to `cbuild`, and templates may disable running tests.
+It is possible to turn off tests with a flag to `nbuild`, and templates may disable running tests.

 * `install` Install the files into `destdir`.
 If the template defines